borgbackup/borg/docs/quickstart.rst

 Key file based encryption
     This method generates random keys at repository initialization time that are stored in a password protected file in the ``~/.attic/keys/`` directory.
+    The key file is a printable text file.
 This method is secure and suitable for automated backups.

     ..
 Note::
         The repository data is totally inaccessible without the key file